firogh/notes/cs/scheduling.md

     assumes preemption is already disabled.
 Firo: spin_unlock_mutex
 ## User preemption - Linux kernel user mode is always User preemption.
-* When returning to user-space from a system call. syscall_return_slowpath
+system call returns mode . syscall_return_slowpath
-* When returning to user-space from an interrupt hander. retint_user->prepare_exit_to_usermode
+interrupt hander returns user mode .retint_user->prepare_exit_to_usermode
 ## Linux kernel kernel mode is coppertive when CONFIG_PREEMPT is not set.
 bloked (which results in a call to schedule())
 If a task in the kernel explicitly calls schedule() it's involuntary!!!